shadawck/awesome-anti-forensic/README.md

 | [ZipDump](https://github.com/DidierStevens/DidierStevensSuite/blob/master/zipdump.py)                | ZIP dump utility.                                                                                                                                                                                                               |

 ## Contributing

-Thanks for visiting!
+Thanks for visiting !
 If you have suggestions, then open an issue, or submit a PR.
 Contributions are welcome, and much appreciated !

 ## License

 [![License](https://img.shields.io/badge/LICENSE-CC_BY_4.0-00a2ff)](https://creativecommons.org/licenses/by/4.0/)
-Licensed under Creative Commons, CC BY 4.0, © [HUGUET Rémi](https://github.com/remiflavien1) 2021
+Licensed under Creative Commons, CC BY 4.0, © [HUGUET Rémi @shadawck](https://github.com/shadawck) 2021